jenkinsci/git-plugin/README.md

 <dt>Default timeout</dt>
   <dd>
-  The default initial git timeout value can be overridden through the property `org.jenkinsci.plugins.gitclient.Git.timeOut` (see JENKINS-11286) ).
+  The default initial git timeout value can be overridden through the property <code>org.jenkinsci.plugins.gitclient.Git.timeOut</code> (see <a href="https://issues.jenkins-ci.org/browse/JENKINS-11286">JENKINS-11286</a>) ).
-  The property should be set on both master and agent to have effect (see JENKINS-22547).
+  The property should be set on both master and agent to have effect (see <a href="https://issues.jenkins-ci.org/browse/JENKINS-22547">JENKINS-22547</a>).
   </dd>

 </dl>